onezerodigits/tumblr-gif-catalog/README.md

-mlkshk-tumblr
+tumblr-gif-catalog
 =============

-*Update*: [mlkshk](http://mlkshk.com/) is alive and well, so go use it!
-But if you want your Tumblr site to be a gif catalog, this simple theme remains at your disposal.
+A tumblr theme for gif catalogs.

-Tumblr theme for making a gif catalog.
+Inspired by (but not modeled after) the most excellent [mlkshk](http://mlkshk.com/) site.
-Inspired by (but not modeled after) the most excellent mlkshk site.
+*Update*: mlkshk is alive and well, so go use it!
+But if you want your tumblr site to be a gif catalog, this simple theme remains at your disposal.

 ![screenshot](gif-tumblr.png)